 Executive Director Karen L. Lanto said there are 757 city retirees in the pension system, 341 of whom receive less than $14,000 annually.
 In recent years, the board has continued to offer a 3 percent annual hike despite a recessionary economy.
 The board also met with its investment consultant, Christopher F. Kachmar of Fiduciary Investments Advisors, LLC, and with Paul Todisco from the statewide Pension Reserves Investment Management system.
 The Pittsfield system placed more than 90 percent of its investment portfolio with PRIM in 2007-08 following losses during the depths of the recession.
 PRIM manages 90 percent of the city system's investments.
 That allows the system's investments to be pooled into a much larger statewide fund, where it might expect a higher rate of return.
 That fund now stands at $52 billion.

-Berkshire County Retire ment System investments also are managed by PRIM, along with 20 other entities in the state, according to the
+Berkshire County Retire ment System investments also are managed by PRIM, along with 20 other entities in the state, according to the website.
+For the calendar year ending Dec.
+31, the PRIM fund and Pittsfield system's portfolio showed modest but solid growth, Kachmar said.
+The "tailwinds" of a growth year in the markets was reflected in the system's investments, he said.

 "It wasn't a great year in the markets, but it was OK," he said, with growth at 2 to 2.5 percent overall.